cultureandempire/cultureandempire.github.io/README.md

 In “Going Digital”, I described how the world has changed during recent decades.
 I explained how these changes threaten the economic and political structures that emerged from the Industrial Revolution and consolidated their hold over the world of the twentieth century.
 While society used to be based around cities built by steam and coal, it is now based around communities built by software and silicon.
 These communities are not passive.
 They are powerful and dynamic, and they challenge the economic and political structures of the old industrial world.
 We have witnessed Facebook and Twitter acting as platforms for real-world revolutions.

-These online communities are largely self-organizing around problems of the day.
+These on-line communities are largely self-organizing around problems of the day.
 They analyze information, share knowledge, debate strategies and tactics, and take decisions without explicit top-down leadership.
 They are "collective intelligences."
 It's not a new pattern in human society; indeed, the necessary instincts are deeply coded in our minds.
 Human society has always been a network of collective intelligences.
 It has never been so fluid, so large scale, so effective.

-In this chapter, I'll explore how successful online communities work.
+In this chapter, I'll explore how successful on-line communities work.
 More than that, I'll show how to build them, the shining digital cities of our future.

 ## The Wisdom of Crowds